vivashu27/BrusTex/README.md

 # BrusTex

-This is a tool created for performing brute force attacks on ssh services and http form based....
+This is a tool created for performing brute force attacks on ssh services,http form based and ftp services....

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%